EU Unitary Patent & UPC: Frequently Asked Questions…and Unofficial Answers!

 The EU treaties normally require unanimity for the EU to adopt a EU patent law, but permit a group of member states to create a single patent by agreement (treaty) under a procedure called “enhanced cooperation.”
 Spain and Italy initially did not agree to the EU-wide patent granting and enforcement proposals, primarily because the proposals did not require translations into their languages, primarily for internal political reasons.
 Because unanimity could not be achieved, the other 25 EU member states at that time proceeded have without them.
 The UP and UPC system will come into effect a few months after 13 EU states, including France, Germany and the UK have deposited their instruments of ratification.
-Therefore, initially, there probably will be only 13 participating states, with more likely to join later (See also Ratification issues below).
+Therefore, initially, there probably will be less than 25 participating states, with more likely to join later (See also Ratification issues below).

 The three principal patent cost components are prosecution and validation, translation and renewal fees.
 Because the Unitary Patent (UP) is a European Patent (EP), the prosecution costs will be the same as a conventional EP.
 There will not be any fee for validation as a UP.
 A translation into one other language will be required.